dzove855/Bash-web-server/README.md

 I will have a look at the source code and probably provide some options, like a bind-address and a close when the FD is closed.

 ### UPDATE:
 Accept has been patched by me.
-Now we can handle multiple request at the same time, without waiting the TIME_WAIT
+Now we can handle multiple request at the same time, without waiting the TIME_WAIT.

+To use the new accept, you will need to compile the accept from this repo, a pull request will be send to bash, but it will take some time.

 # TODO